How to Become a Real Estate Broker or Sales Agent

 Licenses, Certifications, and Registrations

 Some states have additional requirements, such as passing a background check.
-Licenses typically are not transferable among states.
-However, some states have reciprocity agreements in that they will accept some requirements used to get a license in another state (such as course hours).
+Licenses typically are not transferable between states.
+However, some states have reciprocity agreements that streamline the process for brokers and agents licensed in one state to get a license in another state.

-To obtain a broker’s license, individuals generally need 1 to 3 years of experience as a licensed sales agent.
-They also must take additional formal training courses.
-In some states, a bachelor’s degree may be substituted in place of some experience or training requirements.
+For a broker’s license, states typically require that candidates have a specified number of years of experience as a licensed sales agent and take additional formal training.
+In some states, a bachelor’s degree may be substituted for some experience or training requirements.

 State licenses typically must be renewed every 2 to 4 years.
 In most states, brokers and agents must complete continuing education courses to renew their license.
-To verify exact licensing requirements, prospective brokers and agents should contact the real estate licensing commission of the state in which they wish to work.
+Prospective brokers and agents should verify requirements with the real estate licensing commission of the state in which they wish to work.

 Work Experience in a Related Occupation

-To get a broker’s license in most states, real estate brokers must have experience working as a licensed real estate sales agent.
-Requirements vary by state, but most require 1 to 3 years of experience.
+Most states require that candidates for a broker’s license have experience working as a licensed real estate sales agent.
+Requirements vary by state, but most require at least 2 years of experience.

 Real estate sales agents improve their skills through practice and repetition.
 Training varies depending on the real estate company.
 Some provide formal training, while others allow their agents to enter the field immediately after obtaining their license.
 In some states, agents must be sponsored by a broker while they are working to get their license.

 Because of the sales environment and the complexity of real estate deals, new agents may observe and work closely with more senior agents.
 Larger real estate companies may provide formal classroom training for new agents as a way to gain knowledge and experience, while others provide training to employees studying for their real estate licensing exam.

 The length of training also may vary, depending on the number of real estate transactions in which the agent takes part.
 Agents involved in a large number of home sales may have a shorter period of on-the-job training than agents involved in few transactions.